 Defining an Era: The 20th Century on Screen

 In 2019, ASFF invites audiences to bear witness to some of the 20th century's most defining and critical moments.
 This series of screenings examines a century of filmmaking in a brave new world that was transformed by motion pictures.

 Marking 75 years since the most decisive campaign of WWII, Imperial War Museum presents a programme of archival footage examining the D-Day invasion and the most crucial months of 1944, covering preparations in England, the iconic sea and airborne landings, the Normandy Breakout and the Liberation of Paris, signalling the beginning of the end of one of the 20th century’s most tyrannical regimes.
 Join one of the UK’s leading institutions as they present footage that changed the course of British history.

 In 1969, Neil Armstrong made history as the first man on the moon.
 50 years on, we celebrate one of humanity’s greatest, most daring and audacious achievements with a special screening of Sundance favourite Apollo 11– a feature length chronicle of the mission.
-The screenings is composed entirely from archival footage, restored reels and never before seen 70mm film, offering a perception-altering representation of interstellar expedition.
+The film is composed entirely from archival footage, restored reels and never before seen 70mm film, offering a perception-altering representation of man’s greatest endeavour.
 The screening is presented by Archive Producer Stephen Slater.

 Family Friendly Screenings

 Introduce your young ones to today's leading animators on the big screen.
 This year ASFF welcomes Hey Duggee, presented by Studio AKA and BBC Studios.